Grigore-George-Mihai/grape_template/README.md

 - Update the project name to reflect your application.
 - Modify the [Scout APM](https://github.com/scoutapp/scout_apm_ruby) settings as needed, or remove them if application performance monitoring is not required.
+- Run the following rake task to create your environment files:
+    ```bash
+    rake env:setup
+    ````
-- Rename `.env.development.template` to `.env.development` and `.env.test.template` to `.env.test`.
-Populate these files with the appropriate environment-specific variables.
+  - After running the task, open the newly created .env.development and .env.test files to modify them with the appropriate environment-specific variables as needed.
+- Create DB and seed:
+    ```bash
+    rails db:create db:migrate db:seed
+    ````

 ## Gems